xyxj1024/xyxj1024.github.io/_posts/2023-02-04-linux-resource-controls.md

 Memory is a unique resource in the sense that it is present in a limited amount.
 If a task requires a lot of CPU processing, the task can spread its processing over a period of hours, days, months or years, but with memory, the same physical memory needs to be reused to accomplish the task.

+The memory controller *isolates* the memory behavior of a group of tasks from the rest of the system.
 A request for comments for the memory controller was posted by Balbir Singh[^1].
 In that RFC, two types of memory were discussed:

 - Non-Reclaimable memory: this memory is not reclaimable until it is explicitly released by the allocator.
 Examples of such memory include slab allocated memory and memory allocated by the kernel components in process context.
 - Reclaimable memory: